Besut District

-Besut is a district in Terengganu, Malaysia.
+Besut (Terengganuan and Kelantanese: Besuk) is a Kelantanese community district in the Terengganu federal state of Malaysia.
 It is bordered by the state of Kelantan to the north and west and the South China Sea to the east.
 It is the northern gateway to Terengganu.
 Kampung Raja is the district capital, though Jerteh is more developed.
 Another major town is the fishing port of Kuala Besut.
 There are other small towns and villages such as Jabi, Apal, Pasir Akar and Tembila.
+Besut is between Jerteh and Kuala Terengganu.

 History

 There is a lack of written evidence on this district.
 The records by Munshi Abdullah in his book, Kisah Pelayaran Abdullah ke Kelantan, and Tuhfat al-Nafis by Raja Ali Haji touched a bit on Besut.
 Due to this, there are many stories that tell the matters regarding the origin of Besut.
+There is a legend that recounts the tale of how Besut got its name.
+According to this story, when the region was under Siamese rule, the district was named "Besut" which originated from the Siamese word "Be" meaning "district" and "sut" which means "a distant area" or "at the end."
+This story could be plausible since Besut is located quite far from Bangkok.

+Part of Kelantan-Patani Empire

+Besut was originally a land belonging to the Kelantan-Patani Sultanate.
+This can be proven through the reign of Raja Sakti I of Kelantan who united Patani under his administrative influence when the Ratu Kuning of Patani had died and had no heirs while Terengganu was under the protection of Kelantan-Patani.
+Kelantan's control over Besut only lasted 161 years when the Patani Sultanate was attacked by Siam in 1780 which caused Kelantan to split into two blocks namely East Kelantan and West Kelantan while Terengganu fled and took refuge with the Sultanate of Johore.

 Administrative divisions

-Besut District is divided into 9 mukims, which are:
+Besut District is divided into 16 mukims, which are: